hevoio/recoverable-kafka-producer/README.md

 ## Logging

 Recoverable producer uses *slf4j* as the logging facade.
-A slf4j compatible logging framework needs to be bound to enable logging on the producer side.
+An slf4j compatible logging framework needs to be bound to enable logging on the producer side.

 Please write to dev@hevodata.com for any queries/feedback.